reduxjs/redux-devtools/packages/redux-devtools-cli/README.md

 You can store reports via [`redux-remotedev`](https://github.com/zalmoxisus/redux-remotedev) and get them replicated with [Redux DevTools extension](https://github.com/zalmoxisus/redux-devtools-extension) or [Remote Redux DevTools](https://github.com/zalmoxisus/remote-redux-devtools).
 You can get action history right in the extension just by clicking the link from a report.
 Open `http://localhost:8000/graphiql` (assuming you're using `localhost` as host and `8000`) to explore in GraphQL.
 Reports are posted to `http://localhost:8000/`.
 See examples in [tests](https://github.com/zalmoxisus/remotedev-server/blob/937cfa1f0ac9dc12ebf7068eeaa8b03022ec33bc/test/integration.spec.js#L110-L165).

-Remotedev server is database agnostic using `knex` schema.
+Redux DevTools server is database agnostic using `knex` schema.
 By default everything is stored in the memory using sqlite database.
-See [`defaultDbOptions.json`](https://github.com/zalmoxisus/remotedev-server/blob/master/defaultDbOptions.json) for example of sqlite.
+See [`defaultDbOptions.json`](https://github.com/reduxjs/redux-devtools/tree/master/packages/redux-devtools-cli/defaultDbOptions.json) for example of sqlite.
 You can replace `"connection": { "filename": ":memory:" },` with your file name (instead of `:memory:`) to persist teh database.
 Here's an example for PostgreSQL:
 ```
 {
   "client": "pg",